MicrosoftDocs/learn/learn-pr/azure/protect-identities-with-aad-idp/includes/2-azure-ad-idp-overview.md

 ## What are risks?

-Risks can be described as suspicious activity and actions by users when they sign in, or when they take actions after signing in.
-That's why risks are categorized in two ways: as user risks and sign-in risks.
+Risks are categorized in two ways: as *user risks* and *sign-in risks*.
+User risks can be described as suspicious activity and actions by users when they sign in, and sign-in risks as actions that users take after signing in.

 ### User risk